KerosuoLab/Shapemetrics/README.md

 % 4. what is going to be the name of the colored .tif image? name = 'newgroup.tif';
 ```
-Next, we create an empty structure which we then fill in with the information given above (sections 12.5 and 12.6):
+Next, create an empty structure to fill in with the information given above (Sections 12.5 and 12.6):
 ```
 xp = struct('stats_all',[],'SpatParamVals',[],'CellIdentities',[],'Centroid',[],...
     'SpatParamVals_len',[]);